AngelikiTsintzira/Vehicle-and-Obstacle-Position-Estimation-using-Extended-Kalman-Filters-and-Particle-Filters/README.md

 # Vehicle and Obstacle Position Estimation using Extended Kalman and Particle Filters

 The project, presents three cases to solve the problem of the estimation of vehicle and obstacles position.
-In the first case, I used Extended Kalman Filters considering that the obstacles were motionless.
-In the second case, I used Particle Filters.
+In the first case, I used **Extended Kalman Filters** considering that the obstacles were motionless.
+In the second case, I used **Particle Filters**.
 I tried to estimate the position of the vehicle.
 The obstacles were motionless and as coordinates I used the values that Extended Kalman Filter had predicted in the first case.
 Last, in the third case, I assumed that the second obstacle was moving and i tried to predict the position of the vehicle and the position of the obstacle.

 # Description of the repository